karthikpk-o/nitk/README.md

 I used MongoDB as the database and designed a user schema with two types of users: Authors and Readers, using discriminators to differentiate between them.
 The backend is built with Express, and I used Express Router to organize API routes into separate modules for users, books, and borrowing/returning books.

-To manage authentication, I implemented JWT tokens and added middleware to verify tokens and enforce role-based access (like only allowing authors to add or update books).
-All endpoints follow REST principles, with proper validations to ensure data accuracy—for example, checking if a book is in stock or limiting readers to borrowing a maximum of 5 books at a time.
+To manage authentication, I implemented JWT tokens and added middleware to verify tokens and enforce role-based access

 The overall structure of the project is modular and easy to maintain, making it scalable for future enhancements.
 I focused on handling errors gracefully and returning clear, user-friendly messages for each API response.